Image Ownership: Public Domain

 chemistry at the institution.

 Ball’s major adviser assigned her a research project involving the effect of chaulmooga oil on patients with Hansen disease.
 Her research developed a successful treatment for those suffering from the disease.
 At the time of her research Ball became ill.
 She worked under extreme pressure to produce injectable chaulmooga oil and, according to some observers, became exhausted in the process.
 Ball returned to Seattle and died at the age of 24 on December 31, 1916.
-The cause of her death was unknown.
+According to her obituary, she suffered injuries from inhaling chlorine gas during a class demonstration in Honolulu.

 The chairman of the Chemistry Department at the University of Hawaii continued refining the research work of Ball, treating many patients successfully at Kalaupapa, a special hospital for Hansen disease patients.
 The “Ball method” continued to be the most effective method of treatment until the 1940s and as late as 1999 one medical journal indicated the “Ball Method” was still being used to treat Hansen disease patients in remote areas.